Home | Disk Rotation | Moon Rotation | Libration

 Disk Rotation

-A strictly geometrical analysis of the standard model shows that the disk representing the Moon does not rotate on itself.
+A strictly geometrical analysis of the standard model showing that the disk representing the Moon does not rotate on itself.

 Moon Rotation